 A condominium corporation has a responsibility to keep documents and records.
-It is usually the task of the secretary or treasurer of the board to ensure that the documents and records are in good order.
+Usually the secretary or treasurer of the board ensures that the documents and records are in good order.

 Tip for condo boards: Check the bylaws for any specific requirements for record keeping (for example, who keeps them, how, where and any guidelines for retention).
-Sometimes, a condo board’s current records will be kept with a condo manager if there is one.
-But the condo board should always have copies secured and in their possession at all times as they are ultimately responsible for them.
+Sometimes, a condo manager (if there is one) will keep the condo board’s current records.
+But the condo board should always have copies secured and in their possession at all times.

 Why is it important to keep documents and records?